recurly/pay-with-amazon/Readme.md

 ## Usage

-  Simply include the `pay-with-amazon.min.js` JS file in your document head.
+  Simply include `pay-with-amazon.min.js` in your document head.

   **Important!** This **must** be included in the `<head>` of your document.
   [[1](#1)]